Head of Department: Professor Richard McAvoy

 Management strategies associated with heavily used athletic fields.
 Sport specific focus on mowing, fertilization, irrigation, core cultivation, overseeding, and pest control.
 Areas of emphasis will include: playing surface renovation, optimizing wear tolerance, maximizing turfgrass recovery, traffic management, and game day preparations.

 Three credits.
-Taught jointly with SAPL 210.
+Taught with SAPL 210.
 Not open for credit to graduate students.
 Rackliffe

 Cultural management techniques including soil aeration, topdressing, mowing, thatch removal, grass or species selection, fertilization, irrigation and management of personnel, pests, equipment and inventory.
 Field trips required.